Searching for VA Streamline Refinance Guidelines?

 I am not a licensed loan officer so I will leave the discussion on rates and program options to them, but I have been a loan officer assistant for over a year and have fielded a lot of questions about what is needed to get the loan process started.

-First of all, let’s talk about the idea of a streamline loan.
-A streamline is going to be faster and less complex than a conventional loan.
-Typically we do not need paystubs, tax returns, or appraisals.
+First of all, let’s talk about VA streamline refinance guidelines.
+A VA streamline is going to be faster and less complex than a conventional loan.
+Typically we do not need pay stubs, tax returns, or appraisals.
 You don’t have to deal with contracts and lots of third party companies.
 Even though the list of things we need is significantly shorter, it’s important to remember that your loan officer and his or her team will only ask you for documents and information that is necessary.
 The faster you are able to get us the documents we need, the faster your loan will go through the system.
-A streamline refinance is still a refinance.
+A VA streamline refinance is still a refinance.
 There are a lot of details that have to be taken care of, but we do try to make it as quick and painless as possible.

 - Borrower’s Authorization